cybershield427/OpenTab/README.md

 ### List of members
 Hangbo Zhang: main frame, menu, toolbar, status bar, login window, buttons

-Kristine Rivera: databases for use and customer
+Kristine Rivera: databases for use and customer (in progress)

 Josh Constantino: Help button(in progress)